Zecao/IterativeBranchExchange/README.md

 ## 2. Article Matlab code
 [**"IBE MatlabCode"**](https://github.com/Zecao/IterativeBranchExchange/tree/master/IBE_MatlabCode)
+(under construction!)
 I'll publish the Matlab code for replication of all the results from article, **as soon the article be published**.

-The project uses 2 external libraries
+The project uses 2 external programs/libraries
-- Matpower7.0:
+- Matpower7.0: a free, open-source tools for electric power system simulation and optimization (https://matpower.org/) Run install_matpower.m before.
-- Matlab_bgl: an implementation of Boost Graph Libraries in Matlab
+- Matlab_bgl: a Matlab wrapper for the Boost Graph Library (https://github.com/dgleich/matlab-bgl).

+I sugest to put the files in same directory of IBE Matlab code.
+Before start, make sure to edit the file setPath.m.
+So, the following .m files run the Iterative Branch Exchange for each network described in the item 1.
+- run_16nbuses.m
+- run_33buses.m
+- run_70buses.m
+- run_84buses.m
+- run_136buses.m

 ## 3. Article OpenDSS customization code
 [**"Executor OpenDSS"**](https://github.com/Zecao/ExecutorOpenDssBr)